 Now, onto the post where I raise questions about depictions of violence in this scene.

 Gospel of John #25

-Only John gives Jesus a whip for driving out the Temple personnel.
-Just as Jesus throws people out of the Temple, so later in the Gospel those who confess Jesus as his disciples are thrown out of the Jewish synagogue.
-The controversies between the Jesus movement and the Jewish establishment are fierce and polarized in John’s Gospel.
+Only John gives Jesus a whip for driving out the Temple personnel, an implement exhibits the acrimony between Jesus and the religious establishment in this Gospel.
+Just as Jesus throws people out of the Temple, so later in the Gospel those who confess Jesus (being his disciples) are thrown out of the Jewish synagogue.
+The controversies between the Jesus movement and the Jewish establishment in the Gospel of John, are fierce and polarized.